 The camera sensor type plays an important role in photography.
-If you are selecting a DSLR camera or a Mirrorless camera, you will have two options.
+If you select a DSLR camera or a Mirrorless camera, you will have two options.
 You can either buy one which comes with a Full frame camera sensor or a Crop sensor one.

-Noise is something which degrades the Image quality.
+Noise is something which degrades the image quality.
 Full frame cameras come with a bigger camera sensor.
 So, if you compare the pixel size with a crop camera then it is bigger.
-Due to this larger pixel area, they tend to have better noise performance at higher ISO values when compared to the APS-C camera bodies.
+Due to this larger pixel size, full frame cameras tend to have better noise performance at higher ISO values when compared to the APS-C camera bodies.

 So, full-frame cameras are less sensitive to noise when compared to crop cameras.
 It gives you the ability to photograph in low lighting conditions with less noise.
 If you are looking for a camera with good low light performance then I strongly recommend to go for a full frame camera.
-So, a full frame camera wins in the noise factor in Full frame Vs Crop camera.
+So, a full frame camera wins the battle in the noise performance parameter.

 So, a full frame camera is a clear winner in this factor in the battle of full frame Vs Crop camera.

-Camera sensor of a half frame camera comes with crop factor.
-This will have an effect on your effective camera focal length.
-If you are using a 100mm lens with a crop camera body then the effective focal length would be crop factor x 100mm.
+Camera sensor of an APS-C camera comes with crop factor. it will have an effect on your effective camera focal length.
+If you are using a 100mm lens on a crop camera body, the effective focal length would be crop factor x 100mm.